 I have engaged the military and civilian communities locally in an effort to bridge the civilian-military divide as it relates specifically to spouse employment.
 I frequently attend the Civilian-Military Affairs Council meetings at our largest local Chamber of Commerce.
 I also speak at newcomer orientations and quarterly Key Spouse Continuing Education Briefings.
-Military Spouse Professional Network Nevada has partnered with our local spouses club to host an event and combine efforts to reach spouses who are professionally focused or will be professionally focused at some point.
+MSPN-Nevada has partnered with our local spouses’ club to host an event and combine efforts to reach spouses who are professionally focused or will be professionally focused at some point.
 The Airman and Family Readiness Centers in the local area have been helpful and supportive in getting our message out and referring interested people to our chapter.
 I have also engaged our local university Office of Veteran and Military Affairs as well as our local PBS affiliate.
 Vegas PBS offers an array of professional certificate programs and awarded two of our chapter participants grants for ongoing professional certification programs.

 One of the projects I am incredibly excited to be starting is the development of a local area survey for military spouses.
-The base public affairs office has committed to disseminate this survey once it is developed.
-Right now, we don’t have any way to know things like: average education level, industry sector experience/expertise, years of experience, interests, etc. of local military spouses.
-I see this an impediment to connecting the military spouse community with appropriate resources.
+The base public affairs office has committed to disseminating this survey once it is developed.
+Right now, we don’t have any way to know things like average education level, industry sector experience/expertise, years of experience, interests, etc., of local military spouses.
+I see this as an impediment to connecting the military spouse community with appropriate resources.
 Additionally, this study would provide data that I could then take the local business community, other than anecdotal evidence or national level information about the pool of human talent among local military spouses that I currently use.
 I believe this project will be a way to tangibly show why it is truly good business to hire military spouses.

 What is a humorous military spouse moment you’re willing to share?

 My favorite personal funny moment happened after I had been a new military spouse for approximately two months.
 My husband and I arrived at Sheppard AFB in mid-December and were promptly invited to the base Christmas party.
 I had kept two cocktail dresses out of the moving boxes for a possible event like this.
 When the invitation came, the attire said “Christmas Casual.”
-I asked my husband to find out what the definition of casual meant, to which he said “Santa Suits, obviously.”
+I asked my husband to find out what the definition of casual meant, to which he said: “Santa Suits, obviously.”
 I didn’t believe him, but I had also been married for just about 5 months and was still learning.
-I wore the cutest skinny jeans, a fun dressy top, and knee high boots to that party.
+I wore the cutest skinny jeans, a fun dressy top, and knee-high boots to that party.
 We arrived and women were in evening gowns!
 That’s right, they were wearing evening gowns.
-My husband’s plan was to sit in the back with the other lieutenants (who were coincidentally, also dressed in Santa hats).
+My husband’s plan was to sit in the back with the other lieutenants (who were, coincidentally, also dressed in Santa hats).
 There should have been no way for anyone to see me in my under-dressed state, except that my raffle ticket was called to compete against the base commander in a game of dizzy bat.
 I ended up winning that game and a great prize package with a weekend stay at a nice hotel in Dallas, all possibly because I wasn’t wearing an evening dress.
 Now I know not to ask my husband for his interpretation of the attire for an invitation.
 We laugh about this every year during holiday parties.